The Gabe Dixon Band: Career

 Several tracks from the album received moderate media attention.
 "Find My Way" was the opening track to the film The Proposal (2009) starring Sandra Bullock and Ryan Reynolds.
-"All Will Be Well" was featured in the fourth season of the television show Parks and Recreation.
-And "Till You're Gone" was used in Bose store displays.
+"All Will Be Well" was featured in the Parks and Recreation episode "End of the World".
+"Till You're Gone" was used in Bose store displays.

 Solo projects

 As of 2010, Gabe Dixon is a solo artist.
 He released his first solo album, One Spark, on August 23, 2011 on Concord Bicycle Music.
 The album is produced by Marshall Altman and features a duet with Alison Krauss entitled "Even the Rain."
 Madi Diaz and James Walsh also lend their voices to the songs "Burn for You" and "I Can See You Shine" respectively.

 On April 8, 2016, Dixon released his sophomore solo album, Turns to Gold on his own label, Rolling Ball Records.
 The album is produced by Paul Moak and features a duet with Natalie Prass entitled "The Way to Love Me".